Zbarazh Castle: An exposition

 The art collection foundation at a time accumulated 4,277 items of primary fund and 1,401 items of auxiliary documents and artifacts.
 Major contributors to the cause were organization employees as Voityna P., Malevych A., Pohaudiy I., Matsipoora A., Mackarchuk N. The fund was enriched by materials of archeological excavations, ancient arms, paintings and sculpture artwork, numismatic collection, retro-clocks and furniture, old prints, pieces of worship, rugs and embroidery, items of everyday needs.
 In 1994, taking into account significant historical, architectural and creative importance of the castle legal act #78 on February 8, 1994, ruled inception of State Historic Cultural Preservation in the District of Zbarazh.
 For eight years of existence the fund became a part of architectural complex and filled in expositions in the halls of the museum.
 By a resolution of the Zbarazh board meeting on December 25, 2002, all the infrastructure and museum holding were given in service to the State Historic Architectural Preservation in the District of Zbarazh.

 Using materials of art collection foundation were compiled primary expositions in the Zbarazh castle palace.
 These are archeological and ethnographic exhibits, as well as hall of sacred arts.
 State Historic Architectural Preservation expanded and enriched the museum tradition and complemented achievements of District Museum of Natural History.
 Every year exhibition was being enriched with items from state historic preservation fund, constant improving introductory tours is practiced, and control of excursions quality is being enacted as well.
-In accordance with the decree issued by the President on January 15, 2005 #35/2005 state preservation received a status of "Zamky Ternopolya" National Preservation.
-Nowadays the 17th century Zbarazh Castle is a center of "Zamky Ternopolya" preservation and a notable landmark of the district and the whole region.
+In accordance with the decree issued by the President on January 15, 2005 #35/2005 the Castles of Ternopil Oblast Reserve received the national status.
+Nowadays the 17th century Zbarazh Castle is a center of the "Castles of Ternopil Oblast" reserve and a notable landmark of the district and the whole region.
 Today's museum collection consists of 50,000 items of exposition.
 All of them unveil a history of Zbarazh countryside in various epochs and development periods.

 Zbarazh Castle exposition consist of eight distinctive exhibitions.
 There is an overall list of them by the area of interest: